uib-ub/exhibition-decriminalizing-history-sanity-nextjs/studio/plugins/import-tool/README.md

 # import-tool

-Import objects from Marcus and NB and authority data from Kulturnav into Sanity.
+Import objects from The Norwegian archive for queer history, Marcus, NB and authority data from Kulturnav into Sanity.